ecrc/ExaGeoStatCPP/USER_MANUAL.md

         --log

-### Stage Zero and Climate Processing Arguments
+### Mean Trend Removal and Climate Processing Arguments

-* {Mandatory for Stage Zero} To set the number of longitude points
+* {Mandatory for Mean Trend Removal} To set the number of longitude points

         --lon=<value>

-* {Mandatory for Stage Zero} To set the latitude band index
+* {Mandatory for Mean Trend Removal} To set the latitude band index

         --lat=<value>

-* {Mandatory for Stage Zero} To set the starting year for data processing
+* {Mandatory for Mean Trend Removal} To set the starting year for data processing

         --startyear=<value>

-* {Mandatory for Stage Zero} To set the ending year for data processing
+* {Mandatory for Mean Trend Removal} To set the ending year for data processing

         --endyear=<value>

-* {Mandatory for Stage Zero} To set the path to forcing data file
+* {Mandatory for Mean Trend Removal} To set the path to forcing data file

         --forcing-data-path=<path/to/file>